Living Costs in Ireland

 It is expected that you will have sufficient funds to cover your tuition and living costs.
 Part-time work cannot be depended on to support yourself.
 This guide is to help you calculate the costs for living expenses such as accommodation, food, textbooks and other basics.
 Lots of things can affect how much money you'll need, so these numbers are indicative only.

-The below figures will change based on your accommodation type, but can be used as a useful guide.
+The below figures do not include accomodation, as this will vary depending on type, but can be used as a useful guide.
 For example if you are living on campus in a catered residence, you'll need less money for food, while if you're renting an apartment you'll need to put money aside for bills like electricity and internet.

 It is also important to keep in mind that when you first arrive you are also likely to have some one-off costs.